Apple names Jeff Williams COO, a job once held by Tim Cook

 Williams' new job vaults him into the elite group of C-level executives, which includes chief design officer Jony Ive.

-The title change formalizes a role Williams had been playing since Cook's promotion, said analyst Tim Bajarin of Creative Strategies.
+The title change formalise a role Williams had been playing since Cook's promotion, said analyst Tim Bajarin of Creative Strategies.

 "(Williams) was trained by Tim," he said.
 "He was the right person to take that position."